 Membership and Dues

 Section 2.1.
-Any member of the Association shall be eligible for membership in the Section, and upon payment of dues as hereinafter provided, shall be enrolled as a member of the Section.
+Eligibility.
+Any member of the Association shall be eligible for membership in the Section, and upon payment of dues as provided for in Section 2.2, shall be enrolled as a member of the Section (“Section Member”).

 (b) All dues collected shall be deposited in and credited to such accounts as may be established and shall be subject to withdrawal and expenditure only under regulations of the Board of Governors.
 Due accounting of all collections, deposits and withdrawals shall be made at times established by the Section and in accordance with policies of the Association.